NumberSigmaTafKsee/AudioLAB/README.md

 # AudioLAB
  Generic LV2 Plugins

+# These will be a huge pile of generic plugins
+* They are all the stuff you will need to make your Carla host an analog modular synthesizer

 # GUI
 * Frankenstein FLTK
 * FLTK is a programmer GUI not really pretty but it is simple